ShanchaiZ/TeamProfileGenerator/README.md

 # Installation:

-To install necessary dependencies, run the following command on the Develop folder:
+To install necessary dependencies, run the following command in your Terminal on the Develop folder:

-<npm install inquirer> : this will install Inquirer package
+"npm install inquirer" : this will install Inquirer package

-<node app.js> : This will invoke the application
+"node app.js" : This will invoke the application

 # Usage: